October 14 - It Takes More Than One: Teddy Roosevelt and the Assassin's Bullet

 Did You Know?

-Roosevelt's doctors later decided it was safer to leave the bullet in his chest than to remove it, and he carried it with him for the rest of his life.
+Roosevelt’s doctors ultimately decided to leave the bullet in his chest rather than risk surgery, and he carried it for the rest of his life as a reminder of the incident.

+During his presidency, Roosevelt created five National Parks, 150 National Forests, and 51 Federal Bird Reservations, laying the groundwork for the modern conservation movement.

+The “Bull Moose” nickname became so iconic that Progressive Party supporters produced buttons, posters, and even songs featuring the animal as a political emblem, marking one of the earliest examples of branded campaign marketing in American politics.

 Today’s Reflection